arthamsruthi16/Student-Performance-Analysis/README.md

 # Student-Performance-Analysis
-**Student performance** is the measure of a student's learning, skills, and achievement in their academic work.
+**Student performance** is the measure of a student's learning, skills, and achievement in their academic work.This project analyzes student performance to understand how different factors affect academic achievement.

----

-## 📌 Description

-This project analyzes student performance to understand how different factors affect academic achievement.
 It explores patterns in grades, study habits, and other features to identify key insights.

 ## 🎯 Objective